-- ... how to store specific data in a session - ... how to store objects in the session
+- ... how to store specific data in a session

+- ... how to store objects in the session

+- ... how to delete sessions

 Scope Session

 Flow does not only support the prototype and singleton object scopes, but also the object scope session.
 Objects marked like this basically behave like singleton objects which are automatically serialized into the user's session.